azadbolour/boardgame/BACKLOG.md

 - Create release branch.

-- Update READNE files to just refer to the docker files for getting started.
+- Update README files to just refer to the docker files for getting started.
   All the getting started steps are encoded in the dockerfiles.

 ## System Improvements